RecipesLearn

 This is the same thing that occurs with smoked meats like brisket, forming a “bark” on the outside of the meat.

-With dehydrated beef jerky, I tend to go lower in terms of dehydration temperature (around 130-140F) which helps to soften the meat.
-This is also preceded by a lethality heat treatment step.
+With dehydrated beef jerky, I tend to go lower in terms of dehydration temperature (around 120-130F) which helps to soften the meat.

-jerky after heat treatment
+jerky after heat treating

-It’s then put into the dehydrator to remove moisture:
+It’s then put into the dehydrator to remove moisture.

 hang jerky from smoker grates